vetsinen/olx-watcher/readme.txt

 for regular launch you need to start from application directory:
     docker-compose up

+after containers runned application is availeble on address http://localhost:8080

+To run command for price updates checkup you need to run from project root folder in console: docker exec -it your_php_container_name php mailtask.php where your_php_container_name is name of php application container in your system

+To run

-for correct email service work you need to setup in correct way system utility /usr/sbin/sendmail
+for email service work you need to setup in correct way system utility /usr/sbin/sendmail

-after containers runned application is availeble on aaddress http://localhost:8080

 if you edit settings in .env file, you also need to change constants in src/config.php